 What is necrotizing fasciitis?

-Necrotizing fasciitis (neck-roe-tie-zing fa-shee-eye-tis) is more commonly known as "flesh-eating disease".
-It is a very severe bacterial infection that spreads quickly through the tissue, or flesh surrounding the muscles.
+Necrotizing fasciitis (neck-roe-tie-zing fa-shee-eye-tis) is more commonly known as “flesh-eating disease”.
+It is a very severe bacterial infection that spreads quickly through the tissue (flesh) surrounding the muscles.
 In some cases death can occur within 12 to 24 hours.
 Necrotizing fasciitis kills about 1 in 4 people infected with it.

 Necrotizing fasciitis may start from an infection in a minor cut or bruise.
 It may follow a chickenpox infection.
 Sometimes there is no obvious skin wound or injury.